A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Degenerations of semistable bundles

-\begin{proof} This follows from the argument in \cite[Lemma 2.10]{ChenSun:19} and the fact that we have a uniform Sobolev constant, which is due to the fact that $X_{t_i}$ is a family of minimal submanifold in $\P^N$ (see \cite{Simon:83}). \end{proof}
+Since we have a uniform Sobolev constant for $X_{t_i}$, which is due to the fact that $X_{t_i}$ is a family of minimal submanifold in $\P^N$ (see \cite{Simon:83}), the uniform $L^\infty$ bound follows from Moser iteration.
+Note here that the $X_{t_i}$ are all smooth. \end{proof}